william-taylor-projects/wpl/README.md

 DirectShow and handles the painting of the window for the user.
 It has been used in my projects successfully and I have put it here if others are curious.

-## Overview

-The library is a simple wrapper on top of DirectShow and replaces a lot of boiler plate code with just a few simple classes.

 ## Example

 ```c++